Aashub/100-Days-of-Code---Python---My_Project/Day-014-Higher_Lower_Game/README.md

-# Day 14 - Higher or Lower Game
+# Day 14 - Higher Lower Game

-## Overview
+## Project Overview
-The **Higher or Lower Game** is a fun comparison game where players guess which of two Instagram accounts has more followers.
-The game continues as long as the player guesses correctly, with the score increasing for each correct answer.
-It ends when the player makes an incorrect guess.

-## Key Features
-- **Random Selection**: Uses `random.choice()` to select random Instagram profiles from a dataset.
-- **Comparison Logic**: Compares the follower counts of two profiles based on user input ('A' or 'B').
-- **Score Tracking**: Keeps track of the player's score and displays it after each correct guess.
-- **Terminal Clearing**: Includes a function to clear the terminal screen for a cleaner user experience.

-## Game Logic
-1. **Profile Selection**:
-   - Two random profiles are chosen from the dataset.
-   - If the profiles are the same, a new profile is selected for comparison.
-2. **Display Information**:
-   - Shows details of "Account A" and "Account B" (name, description, country).
+This project is a console-based guessing game inspired by the concept of comparing social media follower counts.
+It was built as part of Day 14 of the #100DaysOfCode challenge.
+The goal of this game is to test your guessing skills by choosing between two public figures and deciding who has more followers.

+## How It Works
+- The game starts by displaying two public figures with basic details like name, profession, and country.
-   - The player guesses which profile has more followers.
+- You have to guess which one has more followers by typing 'A' or 'B'.
-3. **Compare Followers**:
-   - The `compare()` function checks if the player's guess is correct by comparing follower counts.
-   - If the guess is correct, the score increases, and the player continues with a new comparison.
+- If your guess is correct, you score a point and move on to the next round.
+- The second figure becomes the first for the next round, and a new figure is randomly selected for comparison.
-   - If the guess is incorrect, the game ends, and the final score is shown.
+- If the guess is wrong, the final score is displayed and you are asked if you want to restart the game.
-4. **Clearing Terminal**:
-   - The `clear()` function is used to clear the terminal screen after each round for better readability.

-## How to Play
-1. Run the script.
-2. Guess which profile has more followers by typing 'A' or 'B'.
-3. Continue guessing correctly to increase your score.
-4. The game ends when you make an incorrect guess, and your final score is displayed.
+- The game continues until the player chooses to exit or makes an incorrect guess.

-## Improvements
+## Code Highlights
-- **More Profiles**: Add additional data to enhance variety in comparisons.
-- **Leaderboard**: Implement a feature to track and display high scores.
-- **GUI Version**: Create a graphical version of the game for a better user experience.
+- **compare_a() and compare_b():** Functions that randomly select and display public figures from the data set.
+- **shuffle_compare():** Moves Compare B to Compare A and selects a new Compare B for the next round.
+- **Score Management:** Keeps track of the user’s score and displays it after each correct guess.
+- **Restart Functionality:** Asks the user if they want to play again after a wrong guess.
+- **Input Validation:** Ensures the user types only valid responses like 'a', 'b', 'y', or 'n'.

+---